dpatlut/GA-Clone/w04/d04/Instructor/Data_driven_web.md

 1) **Activity #1**: Data Sanitizing.
 Design an object-model for the data located in "Census_Data_All.csv".
 Load data from the file "Census_Data_All.csv" and save this data as an array of JSON objects.
 Save this "structured" version of the data as "Census_Data_All.json".
 (Check out http://www.census.gov/developers/ for the original data)

 2) **Activity #2**: Create a Data-driven Website.
-Output a 52-page website "report" that auto-generates an html page for every state.
+Output a 51-page website by auto-generating an html page for every state that uses the data contained in "Census_Data_All.json" to differentiate one state page from another.

   Each state page (and DC) should include: